zulip/zulip/docs/testing.md

 ### JavaScript manual testing

-debug.js has some tools for profiling Javascript code, including:
+`debug.js` has some tools for profiling JavaScript code, including:

--   \`print\_elapsed\_time\`: Wrap a function with it to print the time that function takes to the javascript console.
+-   \`print\_elapsed\_time\`: Wrap a function with it to print the time that function takes to the JavaScript console.
 -   \`IterationProfiler\`: Profile part of looping constructs (like a for loop or \$.each).
 You mark sections of the iteration body and the IterationProfiler will sum the costs of those sections over all